ruuda/blog/posts/2014-08-01-path-tracer.md

   and when it goes out of scope, it unlocks.
   I think a very powerful feature is the `Deref` trait, which allows for something similar to extension methods in C#.
-  (Now I think of it, you should be able to do this in C++ as well!)
-- Having `new` as a function in the `impl` is great, because it makes `new` not special in any way, and you can have multiple “constructors” where none is the preferred one.
+  (Now I think of it, you should be able to do this in C++ as well!) o Having `new` as a function in the `impl` is great, because it makes `new` not special in any way, and you can have multiple “constructors” where none is the preferred one.
   This removes the need for things like static factory methods in C#. x I do like the method syntax for mathematical functions.
 I really do. x Not being able to use `min` and `max` on `f32` because `f32` is only partially ordered is correct, but inconvenient.
   Edit: I was just looking in the wrong places.
-  Still, it can be a bit confusing.
-- There were some method deprecated during development, that I had to replace.
+  Still, it can be a bit confusing. x There were some method deprecated during development, that I had to replace.
   `filtered` on `Option` was removed due to “insufficient usage”.
-I liked it though.
-- Luculentus update: when it is done, there should only be one place where raw pointers are used.
+I liked it though. x Luculentus update: when it is done, there should only be one place where raw pointers are used.
-  Also, _all_ destructors will be gone.
-- Emphasise that both languages enable safe programming, but in C++ it is opt-in, and it is easy to forget to opt-in, and in fact, all previous, common patterns (pointers cough cough) are not safe.
+  Also, _all_ destructors will be gone. x Emphasise that both languages enable safe programming, but in C++ it is opt-in, and it is easy to forget to opt-in, and in fact, all previous, common patterns (pointers cough cough) are not safe.
   In Rust, you have to very explicitly opt out.
 Much better.